-Binge eating disorder has by far been one of the biggest challenges I have faced in my adulthood so far.
-I struggled really really hard with it for well over 15 years, and have finally learned to overcome it, so I thought that it was important for me to share with you some of the things that have helped me lose over 100 pounds and most importantly, actually manage to keep it off this time.
-This post is step one of my free fitness series.
+Binge eating disorder has been one of the biggest challenges I have faced in my adulthood so far.
+I struggled really really hard with it for well over 15 years, and have finally learned how to defeat it, so I thought that it was important for me to share with you some of the things that have helped me lose over 100 pounds and most importantly, actually manage to keep it off.

-*Please note that this post is written by a woman schooled in hard knocks, I am no Dr. or expert, nor claim to be one in any way, shape, or form… this is just me sharing my personal experiences and thoughts about my struggles with an eating disorder.
-This is also me sharing a trigger warning for any of you that have struggles even reading about certain hardships or even questioning of your faith…I do mention some of the trauma’s I have been through, and strong opinions, so please keep that in mind that they are coming up, while you are reading.*
+*Please note that this post is written by a woman schooled in hard knocks, I am no Dr. or expert of any sort, nor do I claim to be one in any way, shape, or form… this is just me sharing my personal experiences and thoughts about my struggles with an eating disorder.
+This is also me sharing a trigger warning for any of you that have struggles even reading about certain hardships or even the questioning of your faith…I do also mention some of the trauma’s I have been through, and strong opinions, so please keep that in mind that they are coming up, while you are reading.

 Binge eating disorder is so much more than when someone that eats too much and too frequently.
 There is an uncontrollable urge, you eat long past the time when you are full, to the point that it can be incredibly painful.
 Often times these “binges’ are hidden from others because there is a lot of self-shame that can and usually do come with them.